5 Young Professional Journalist Program

 In your Fulbright online application, please select Young Professional Journalist from the Award Name drop-down menu to be considered for this award.

 Upon notification in January, semi-finalists must submit five journalistic work samples to Fulbright Germany for the selection committees.
-Please read carefully the description of required work samples provided below:
+Please read carefully the description of required work samples:

 - must be journalistic and published recently (within the 12 months preceding the application deadline in October)